 2. Setup, Layout, and Configuration

 In the setup section, you have to choose the behavior of your new page.
 This includes whether you want it to replace your current homepage or publish it on a specific URL.
-I recommend publishing the landing pages on a specific URL because that helps in better handling.
+I recommend posting the landing pages on a particular URL because that helps in better handling.

 Then, you have to select what call to action you want.
-If you want to build an email list, select E-mail optin.
-If you want to send users to a specific page or product, select redirect users “Button” call to action.
+If you’re going to build an email list, select E-mail optin.
+If you’re going to send users to a specific page or product, select redirect users “Button” call to action.

 Click on the save button and move to the layout tab section.